betazetadev/graphql-flutter-client/README.md

 | German | ge |
 | Italian | it |

 7. Reload Hasura metadata to get the new column from the settings menu placed in the right upper corner of the admin panel listening in the local port 8080.
+You don't need to do this if you add the `code` column from the Hasura admin panel.

 ## License